 Collaborating in Our Community

-Our prevention consultant works closely with the hospital and schools, and actively participates in Drug Abuse Resistance Team (DART) activities.
+Our local prevention consultant works closely with the hospital and schools, and actively participates in Drug Abuse Resistance Team (DART) activities.
 We provide program planning, consultations, presentations and trainings to these groups, and have a wide variety of posters, brochures and information packets that we share with students, teachers and parents.